Let us probe the silent places, let us

 Robert W. Service Call of the Wild, 1907

 Out of commision in 2016 thanks to a heart attack.
 Was told that I should be calm and cool until May 2018.
 Boring!
-18 or so months is close enough.
-So this winter it's x-country skiing and winter camping.
-Then at least a month or so of canoeing and kayaking next summer.
+It's almost May so I'm planning on at least a month or so of canoeing and kayaking this summer.

 - Gunkholing around Phillip Edward Island 2015

 - Rattlesnake Bite 2014